 It’s hard to pick up a newspaper and not see the headlines stating nurses are in demand!
-The Bureau of Labor Statistics reports employment among RNs to be the fastest growing on average for all occupations through 2008.
+The Bureau of Labor Statistics reports employment among RNs to be the fastest growing on average for all occupations.
 Nursing is no longer confined to just hospitals.
-Though many nurses still find themselves in the exciting environment of a present day hospital, today’s nurses can now be found in many professional areas.
-Nurses can be found in schools, health departments, businesses, insurance industry, and sales to name a few.
+Though many nurses still find themselves in the exciting environment of a present day hospital, today’s nurses are on staff in numerous professional areas.
 Because of the skills nurses possess, industry is eagerly seeking out nurses in multiple arenas.

-For more than seventy years Spalding University’s School of Nursing has earned an excellent reputation within our community.
+For more than eighty years, Spalding University’s School of Nursing has earned an excellent reputation within our community.
 The BSN Program is the oldest collegiate-based nursing program in the Commonwealth of Kentucky.
 Our rich tradition and high educational standards has prepared over 2,300 registered nurses, who are serving the health care of the public throughout Kentucky, the U.S. and abroad.
 The School of Nursing also offers the Master of Science in Nursing (MSN).
-There are three tracks available: Leadership in Nursing and Health Care, Nursing Education, and Nurse Practitioner (Adult, Family, and Pediatrics).
 Through its program offerings, the School of Nursing remains committed to assuring excellence in nursing practice through innovation in nursing education.

 What Makes Us Different From Other Schools of Nursing?

 Building on liberal education competencies, our faculty takes pride in:

 The reason faculty come to Spalding is because of the relationship that we form with students.
 Learning is our mission.